Halium/docs/porting/index.md

 ```
 ##### What is repo? #####

 Repo is a tool written by the Android developers for working on Android source trees.
 It downloads large numbers of git projects into a repeatable directory structure, important for something as complicated as Android.
 To do this, Repo uses a manifest, which is simply an XML document that tells it what to get and where to put it.
-You can find a full reference for the repo command [here](https://source.android.com/source/using-repo.html) here, but we'll mainly be using the repo init and repo sync commands (and repo diff and repo status for analyzing the changes made to the device-specific parts so that its easier later to commit them to a Github repo).
+You can find a full reference for the repo command [here](https://source.android.com/source/using-repo.html) here, but we'll mainly be using the repo init and repo sync commands (and repo diff and repo status for analyzing the changes made to the device-specific parts so that its easier later to commit them to a GitHub repo).

 **//TODO: Add instructions for installing build tools for other distros as well**